krry/alfred-has-blueteeth/README.md

 # KA-BLAOW!

-## You wanted an easy way to turn Bluetooth on and off.
+## You wanted to turn Bluetooth on and off!!!

 You're heavy on easy.
 And now you have it easy as hard and weighty as you like.